JStumpp/awesome-android/readme.md

 - [Sugar ORM](http://satyan.github.io/sugar/) - Insanely easy way to work with Android Databases.
 - [DBFlow](https://github.com/Raizlabs/DBFlow) - Fast and powerful ORM with compile-time annotation processing.
 - [NexusData](https://github.com/dkharrat/NexusData) - Object graph and persistence framework for Android.
 - [SimpleNoSQL](https://github.com/Jearil/SimpleNoSQL) - A simple NoSQL client for Android.
 Meant as a document store using key/value pairs and some rudimentary querying.
 Useful for avoiding the hassle of SQL code.
+- [RxSimpleNoSQL](https://github.com/xmartlabs/RxSimpleNoSQL) - Reactive extensions for SimpleNoSQL.
+Manipulate entities using Observables.

 ### REST